hpreston/nso-getting-started/02-connecting-to-network.md

 1. One of the included scripts with an NSO installation is `ncs-setup` which makes it very easy to create instances of NSO from a Local Install.
 You can look at the `--help` for full details, but the two options we need to know are
     * `--dest` - the directory where you want to setup NSO
     * `--package` - the NEDs you want to this NSO instance to have installed.
 You can specify this option multiple times.
-1. Go ahead and run this command to setup an NSO instance in the current directory with the IOS, NX-OS, and ASA NEDs.  (use the name of the NED folder in `${NCS_DIR}/packages/neds`)
+1. Go ahead and run this command to setup an NSO instance in the current directory with the IOS, NX-OS, and ASA NEDs.

+    > You will want to use the name of the NED folder in `${NCS_DIR}/packages/neds` for the latest NED version you've got installed for the target platform.

     ```bash
-    ncs-setup --package cisco-ios-cli-3.8 \
+    ncs-setup --package cisco-ios-cli-6.40 \
-    --package cisco-nx-cli-3.0 \
+    --package cisco-nx-cli-5.13 \
-    --package cisco-asa-cli-6.6 \
+    --package cisco-asa-cli-6.7 \
     --dest .
     ```